Mindfulness to Resolve Stress in 10 Days

 The very nature of work and life in Western society is stressful.
 While some amount of stress is needed for our bodies to be strong and healthy, too much stress has seriously negative consequences.

-The practice of mindfulness has become increasingly popular in the West over the past few years, and continues to grow.
-Employers are recognising the benefits and making time available for staff to practice.
+The practice of mindfulness has become increasingly popular in the West over the past few years and continues to grow.
+Employers are recognising the benefits of mindfulness and making time available for staff to practice.
 Just a few minutes – time everyone can fit into their day – makes a significant contribution to stress reduction.

-Over the space of 10 days, this course introduces you to mindfulness to tackle stress and a daily practice that could stay with you for a lifetime.
+Over the space of 10 days, this course introduces you to mindfulness practice to resolve stress – a daily practice that could stay with you for a lifetime.
 While I’m still developing the course, it’s likely to be structured as follows:

 Day 1: Course Introduction and ‘Be More Aware’

 Day 2: ‘Be More Mindful of Stress and Anxiety’ (emergency stress reduction)

 Day 7: ‘Be More You’ (mindful writing and journaling)

 Day 8: ‘Be More Mindful Every Day’